crcn/figmark/README.md

 };
 ```

-Here's what the code above looks like when loaded in a browser.
+Here's what the code above looks like when loaded in a browser:

 ![alt figma design](./docs/assets/preview-screenshot.png)

-That's all there is to it! 🎉
+That's all there is to it! 🙌

 ## Getting started